ScS: Expansion of product range and rebranding

 In 2010, the ScS product range was expanded beyond upholstered furniture, to include dining and occasional furniture.
 The ScS product range was further expanded in 2012 to include flooring.
 The additions of these new products catalysed the rebranding of ScS as ‘Sofa Carpet Specialist’.

 Third party products

 Until 2009, with the addition of La-Z-Boy products to the range, ScS sold no third party products.
 A second third party brand, G-Plan, was added in 2010.

 Parker Knoll, the latest addition to the third party brands, was added to the range in March 2014.

 Own brands

 In 2010, ScS launched its first own sofa brand, SiSi Italia.
 A second own brand, Endurance, was added in 2012, which encompasses upholstery and flooring products.
-Over the following years, Inspire, Living and Signature were added along with Brand tie ins with Ideal Home, and Lawrence Jim Bowen.
+Over the following years, Inspire, Living and Signature were added along with Brand tie ins with Ideal Home, and Lawrence Llewellyn Bowen.